tecnico-sec/Secure-Sockets-in-action/README.md

 #### Import the certificate

-Now you will add to the jks file of the client the certificate of the server so he trusts that server.
+Now you will add to the jks file of the user the certificate of the server so he trusts that server.

 ```bash
 keytool -import -trustcacerts -file server.pem -keypass password -storepass password -keystore usertruststore.jks
 ```

-## Connecting the client to the server
+## Connecting the user to the server

-Now that we have compiled and created a certificate for both client, we can try make a secure socket connection with the server.
+Now that we have compiled and created a certificate for both user, we can try make a secure socket connection with the server.
 To do this we first start the server:

 ```bash